Grzegorz-Pietruszka/landbay/README.md

 ```bash
 @ng serve -o
 ```
-It will open the website in your default browser on the localhost
+It will open the website in your default browser on the localhost.

 ## Contributing